entropicalabs/openqaoa/README.md

 ## Getting started

-There are two ways to solve optimisations problems using OpneQAOA.
+There are two ways to solve optimizations problems using OpenQAOA.

 ### Workflows